 - Select the downloaded video and click “Open” to add it to EZGIF.COM.

-- Click the ‘Upload video!’ button to convert your mp4 back to GIF format.
+- Click the “Upload video!” button to convert your mp4 to GIF format.

 Just remember that reposting the GIF to Twitter will reconvert the GIF back to Twitter’s hybrid format, as it does with any animated GIF file.

-Note: The reason you cannot use EZGIF alone is because their “Video to GIF (main tab) -> Video to GIF (secondary tab)” page errors out or does nothing when pasting the twitter link.
+Note: The reason you cannot use EZGIF alone is that their “Video to GIF (main tab) -> Video to GIF (secondary tab)” page errors out or does nothing when pasting the Twitter link.
 What worked before does not now.
-Therefore, you have to come back to EZGIF to convert your mp4 to a GIF.
+Therefore, you must return to EZGIF to convert your mp4 to a GIF.

 If, for whatever reason, you can’t get EZGIF to work at all on your device, don’t fret.